LATEST STORIES:

 That reflects national figures, showing 20,000 new members over the past three years across the country for a total of 270,000.

-“It’s now a place for more and more people with non-military backgrounds,” Mainprize said.
+The Legion was formed 99 years ago to support veterans, but it’s now a place for more and more people with non-military backgrounds.

-“It’s a good bunch of people doing a good job and we have fun here too,” Bryan said.
+“It’s a good bunch of people doing a good job, and we have fun here too.”

-Membership growth allows the Legion to carry out its role of supporting local communities such as youth and disabled programs but also largely help veterans who wore the country’s uniform and keep the memory of sacrifice alive.
+Membership growth allows the Legion to carry out its role of supporting local communities, such as youth and disabled programs but also largely helps veterans who wore the country’s uniform and keep the memory of sacrifice alive.

 READ MORE: Hamilton hosts annual Eagles Among Us memorial ahead of Indigenous Veterans Day

-“We support all our veterans,” Byan said.
+“We support all our veterans,” Bryan said.
 “We keep the view of the public so they remember all our fallen soldiers.”

-Aunt Debbie “I call it the head-banging music, the raves I guess you’d call them.
-They can be quite interesting.”
+“I call it the head-banging music, the raves I guess you’d call them.
+They can be quite interesting,” says one member.

 Here in Dundas, a big fundraiser is the weekly Chase the Ace lottery with prizes every week and a grand prize expected to be around $415,000 this week.